kiraboprice/Gezako/README.md

 ## Testing on staging
+To use the staging test environment,
+- build the project
+`sudo npm run build`
-To use the staging test environment, run `firebase deploy -P staging1` to deploy to the staging environment Staging env can be accessed via `gezako-staging.web.app`
+- run `firebase deploy -P staging1` to deploy to the staging environment Staging env can be accessed via `gezako-staging.web.app`

 ## Deploying and testing functions